-Child support services are available to both custodial and noncustodial parents.
+Child support services are available to both parents.
 Relatives or other caretakers who have physical custody of a child are also entitled to child support services.

 Also see: Oregon Department of Justice Child Support Laws and Rules